Nolaworks/signout-discord-bot/README.md

 # NOLAWorks Community Discord Tool Signout Bot

 ## Description
 This bot allows Discord users to manage tool reservations using the familiar signout-[tool] channels.
 It enables users to reserve tools via slash commands (e.g., `/signout` or `/adjusttime`).
-The bot also integrates with OpenAI’s API for natural language parsing, ensuring that time inputs are formatted consistently.
+The bot also integrates with OpenAI’s API for natural language parsing, ensuring time inputs are formatted consistently.

 For example, if you type:
 `/signout now to 5pm` at 11:24 AM, the bot will process this input using OpenAI and return a formatted time range: